-I decided to put together this document for a couple of reasons: First, it serves as a report of the findings of the International Shorebird Survey that has been conducted at Cheyenne Bottoms since 1980.
-Second, it is hoped that some readers will find it useful when they are trying to decide when the best time would be to come visit Cheyenne Bottoms in search of a certain species of shorebird and it is simply a way for me to express my interest in shorebirds and my concern for their future.
+I decided to put together this document for a few reasons.
+First, it serves as a report of the findings of the International Shorebird Survey.
+Second, it is my hope that readers will find it useful when trying to decide the best time to visit Cheyenne Bottoms in search of certain species of shorebirds.
+Finally, it is simply a way for me to express my interest in shorebirds and my concern for their future.